KenDickey/QNX-mg/README.md

 # QNX-mg
-Lightweight port of the Micro-Gnu ("mg") text editor to QNX 8.0
+Lightweight port of the `mg` (a.k.a.
+Micro-GNU) text editor to QNX 8.0

 Visual Studio Project with QNX plugin.